mozilla/explainers/README.md

 This repo is for developing explainer files until ready for external feedback, or archival if we decide an explainer is no longer worth pursuing.

-For new minimum explainers (those missing any of sections 2 through 6), we expect that those sections are added within 2-4 weeks of publishing your minimum explainer, using pull requests.
+For new minimum explainers (those missing any of sections 2 through 6, or 2 through 3 for TC39 Stage 0 proposals), we expect that those sections are added within 2-4 weeks of publishing your minimum explainer, using pull requests.